infracost/infracost-atlantis/README.md

 1. [This Docker image](https://hub.docker.com/repository/docker/infracost/infracost-atlantis/) extends the Atlantis image by adding the Infracost CLI and the [`infracost_atlantis_diff.sh`](https://github.com/infracost/infracost/blob/master/scripts/ci/atlantis_diff.sh) script.
 If you already use a custom Docker image for Atlantis, copy the `RUN` commands from [this Dockerfile](https://github.com/infracost/infracost-atlantis/blob/master/Dockerfile) into your Dockerfile.

-2. Update your Atlantis configuration to add a [custom command](https://www.runatlantis.io/docs/custom-workflows.html#running-custom-commands) that runs Infracost with the required environment variables, such as `INFRACOST_API_KEY` and `tfflags`.
+2. Update your Atlantis configuration to add a [custom command](https://www.runatlantis.io/docs/custom-workflows.html#running-custom-commands) that runs Infracost with the required environment variables, such as `INFRACOST_API_KEY` and `terraform_plan_flags`.
 The available environment variables are describe in the next section.
 The following example shows how this can be done, a similar thing can be done with the Atlantis yaml configs in either the Server Config file or Server Side Repo Config files.

     ```
     docker run infracost/infracost-atlantis:latest server \